 First, the DOM is rendered on the screen, photons leave the screen, and impinge on the User's retina.
 She likes what she sees.

 The click handler on the button dispatches a Re-frame Event.
 It's called

 bundled with it.
 That event is grabbed by the Re-frame Event Handler.

 We want to do "optimistic update", which means we tell the user that the operation completed before it has been confirmed on the server.
 To do that, we want to get a unique id to tag the item in the cart.
 When the response comes back from the server, we'll be able to find it again.

 We want to keep our Event Handler pure, so we use a Re-frame Co-effect to generate a temporary id for us.
-It's a difficult name, but the idea is easy.
+Co-effect is a difficult name, but the idea is easy.
 It's just the impure data your handler needs to run.

 Because we've changed the cart, the

 :cart Subscription's value has

 changed.
 This tells the Cart View component to re-render.